 In addition to our perinatologists, your care team may include a nurse practitioner, registered nurse, genetic counselor, or certified ultrasound technologist.
 We will work in collaboration with your obstetrician, who will continue to provide your prenatal care and deliver your baby.

-Diabetes and Pregnancy: Lowering Your Risk for Complications
+Diabetes and Pregnancy: Lower Your Risk

 Planning ahead can help women with type 1 and type 2 diabetes have a safe and successful pregnancy.